joeycumines/java-promises/README.md

 experience to implement my own, more friendly implementation.

-I wrote this library with the goal of making it something I would be happy to use in production code, and to that end I focused on designing flexible, sensible interfaces, that we well documented and thought out and as simple as they could be, while delivering the functionality I wanted.
+I wrote this library with the goal of making it something I would be happy to use in production code, and to that end I focused on designing flexible, sensible interfaces, that were well documented and thought out and as simple as they could be, while delivering the functionality I wanted.
 It's also very close to 100% tested, though I did frequently sacrifice test clarity and readability for overall thoroughness.
 The design is based quite heavily on the ES6 JavaScript Promise, with changes where I saw fit.

 This project has taught me a huge amount about generics, thread safety, the JVM, mocks in Java, along with many other things, and I am very happy with the current design.
 I will be using this library in another project, and making any